Total Pageviews

 Do not let your hearts be troubled.
 You believe in God; believe also in me.
 John 14:1 (NIV)

 Anxiety it seems is the biggest problem for humans in general.
-Everyone has a personal way of trying to deal with it that can evolve into addictive traits from medicating through substance abuses, and sexual encounters to shopping, spending, school, and even work.
+Everyone has a personal way of trying to deal with anxieties.
+Sometimes they can evolve into addictive traits from medicating through substance abuse, and sexual encounters to shopping, spending, school, and even work.
 These things bring temporary relief but never last.
 We must keep returning to the well, and most times that well becomes so deep we can no longer draw enough satisfaction in the things that used to mollify.
 Our state of being can begin to feel helpless.

-The inner circle of the disciples had been dealing with their master’s continued talking of impending death at the hands of evil men.
+The inner circle of the disciples had been dealing with their master’s continued talking of impending death at the hands of evil men (Luke 24:7).
 If He were the promised Mashiach, would He not save Israel from the yoke of all oppression, usher in the Messianic Kingdom over the earth, and elevate them to high rank and position?

-At the closing of this last Passover Sedar Jesus would eat in this lifetime, He took time to comfort His remaining eleven disciples (Judas having departed to betray Him).
-He superseded worry and even doubt as He added a physical aspect to nervous stomachs and palpitating hearts.
+At the closing of this last Passover Seder Jesus would eat in this lifetime, He took time to comfort His remaining eleven disciples (Judas having departed to betray Him).
+He added a physical aspect to their eternal life meant to calm nervous stomachs and palpitating hearts.
 He began with trust; believe in Him as you would in God.
 Then apply that trust.
 What He would prepare in the vastness of His Father’s house for them would be given to them.
 Eternal life in the conscious soul begins when we believe, but there is a physical aspect that Jesus has prepared for us at His return for the Church, His Bride.

-Jesus in His lifetime satisfied at least 315 major prophetic fulfillments, some that He could not have manipulated, such as being born of the seed (egg only) of a woman, and without the seed (sperm) of a man, to be born in a virgin birth, nor could He have chosen the place of His birth (Bethlehem).
+Jesus in His lifetime fulfilled at least 315 major Old Testament prophesies, some that He could not have manipulated.
+Two that were beyond His control were being conceived of the seed (human egg only) of a woman, without the seed (sperm) of a man.
+It would bring about a virgin birth (Isaiah 7:14).
+Neither could He have chosen the place of His birth in Bethlehem (Micah 5:2).

 In the Book of Revelation, it is Jesus who reveals how He would do away with unrighteousness, renewing the earth to its former pristine beauty, calm, and peace.
 As Revelation closes, He who was seated on the throne commanded John to write it all down, “for these words are trustworthy and true.”
 Anxieties will come, but so will the things Jesus has promised those who believe on Him, beginning with His return to bring us to Himself.